vrineau/Agatta/README.md

 ### Quick analysis

 Agatta allows several input trees formats like newick, nexus, nexml, or character matrix format.
-A generic analysis to do a three-item analysis on a collection of rooted trees stored in trees.txt with default parameters (PAUP* heuristic search, 1000 replicates, triplets weighted using Fractional Weighting; Rineau et al. 2021) would be:
+A generic analysis to do a three-item analysis on a collection of rooted trees stored in a file with default parameters (PAUP* heuristic search, 1000 replicates, triplets weighted using Fractional Weighting; Rineau et al. 2021) would be:
 ```
 agatta analysis <file> --software=paup --softpath=/path/to/paup-executable
 ```